rxvcp/poc-semantic-release/README.md

 # poc-semantic-release

-move to spring boot 3 b
+move to spring boot 3